 At this time, final pieces must be in English.

-This program is supported by Craig Newmark Philanthropies.
+The inaugural year of this program has been supported by Craig Newmark Philanthropies.

 “Sometimes artists can express truths much more effectively than anyone can with straight explanation.
 We’re hoping that can be a means to counter disinformation used against us all.” – Craig Newmark